 Unlike on the other sections of the ACT, in which the answers can often be accuracy tested or provide useful clues in how to understand the question, ACT Reading questions can confound and distract us.
 Rather than matching the textual evidence to the conclusions presented in answer choices, it becomes tempting to reason about the merits of one answer over against another.
 This kind of task often tempts us into spending a bunch of time on one question, looking in our brains for the answer rather than on the page, feeling uncertain about our answers and “overthinking,” as my students often call it.

 In order to have greater clarity and efficiency in approaching answer choices, for the ACT Reading, it’s often useful to ignore the multiple-choice options at first.
 Instead, we generate our own answer, as though the questions were free response, and then match our answer to those that are available.
 By searching for evidence before looking at the available options, we’re less likely to try to retrofit evidence in the passage to work with an incorrect answer.
 While it’s not possible to use this strategy on all question types, it works really well for those asking for the main point or purpose of a portion of the text.

 The ACT Reading Indexing Ordering Strategy

 The order of the ACT Reading questions does not correspond to the order in which the evidence appears in the passage.
-Further, the first question often asks for the main point of the passage, requires a synthesis of all information presented.
+Further, the first question often asks for the main point of the passage, which requires a synthesis of all information presented.
 It seems curious to me that you would begin with a complete summary and then take it apart into its component pieces … like somehow un-baking a cake and ending up with flour, sugar, butter, and eggs.

 ACT Reading Passage Strategies